Download the code package for the lab here.

 - Test your firefly

-- At this point, your firefly should be flashing at a steady 1 second rhythm.
+- At this point, your firefly should be flashing at a steady 1 second rhythm (might be slower on laptop).
 Make sure this is working before moving on to part 2

 Part 2: Synchronizing behaviour

-- Test that sawFlash is working by clicking your left mouse to simulate it seeing another flash
+- Test that SenseFlashes is working by clicking your left mouse to simulate it seeing another flash

-- For this part, it may be helpful to increase the delayMultiplier so things move a bit slower and you can test the different scenarios (early/late flashes)
+- For this part, it may be helpful to increase the delayMultiplier so things move a bit slower.
+You can find the slider for this in the inspector when you have the flock selected.

 Remember to include your code as part of your submission

 - Compare the firefly to the ants in this video.
-How are the fireflies similar to the ants?
-Is the behaviour which results obvious from the lower level rules?
-(50 words or less)
+How are the behaviours of the ants similar to, and different from the fireflies?
+(100 words or less)